g002alghisi/WPA3-testing-platform/Hostapd/README.md

 # Hostapd Access Point
-Creating an Acces Point with bridge on `Ubuntu`.
+Creating an Acces Point with bridge on Ubuntu.

 ### Basic idea
 The basic idea is to use `hostapd` to transform my PC into an acces point (AP).